Johnson claims Starmer donations look ‘greedy’ as he defends his PPE record

 The former Tory prime minister criticised his Labour successor’s decision to accept gifts of clothing and glasses, as Sir Keir “must be worth a bob or two” due to his legal career.

-Mr Johnson meanwhile defended his government’s decision to award contracts for personal protective equipment (PPE) to inexperienced suppliers during the pandemic, some of which had close links with ministers.
+Mr Johnson, himself no stranger to questions about donations, meanwhile defended his government’s decision to award contracts for personal protective equipment (PPE) to inexperienced suppliers during the pandemic, some of which had close links with ministers.

 Speaking to LBC on Tuesday morning, former MP Mr Johnson said: “I want you to know, I have no donors paying for my suits.
 Or spectacles.
 Who pays for your spectacles?
 You pay for your spectacles, don’t you?
 It’s unbelievable.